 Sandwich, pin, and stitch quilting lines

-After you have pinned your fabric/batting/interfacing "sandwich", it is time to start stitching all those lovely detail lines.
-Note that we only need to stitch the quilting detail lines at this point, not the appliqué lines.
+We will go straight into stitching the quilting detail lines at this point.
+(Stitching the appliqué lines is not necessary, unless you'd like to use them as a guideline for placement.)
 Set your stitch length to around 2mm (a bit shorter than usual), and make sure you have plenty of thread left on your bobbin!

 This step is fairly involved, so take your time carefully sewing around all those curves.
 I found I needed a break between wings to step away and to stretch and breathe a bit!
-In all, I probably spent about 45 minutes stitching the detail lines on both wings (I was working at a leisurely pace, and with occasional interruptions).
-The wings will look so pretty when the detail lines are stitched - the quilting really accentuates the beautiful shapes.
+In all, I probably spent about 45 minutes stitching the detail lines on both Wings (I was working at a leisurely pace, and with occasional interruptions).
+The Wings will look so pretty when the detail lines are stitched - the quilting really accentuates the beautiful shapes.

 Trim threads and wing edges, mark strap placement